 Selling Social Media

-How Bonnier develops and incorporates social media buys into the sales process.
+How Bonnier is incorporating social-based media buys into the sales process.

 The group has been proactively building its presence on the various social platforms, which is now mature enough to create dedicated modules to offer clients.